 Creation/Felix Pappalardi (1976, 35.19) ***/T½She's Got Me

 Ballad of a Sad Café

-Mountain were long washed-up by 1976, and bassist Felix Pappalardi fell in with a Japanese band, Creation.
-Each liked the other's way of working, and a decision was made to record together, although the resulting album was released with the band's name first in Japan, and Pappalardi's in the States, as you can see.
+By 1976, Mountain were long washed-up, so bassist Felix Pappalardi fell in with a Japanese band, Creation.
+Each liked the other's way of working and a decision was made to record together, although the resulting album was released with the band's name first in Japan and Pappalardi's in the States, as you can see.
 The album isn't a million miles away from Mountain, proving that they were Pappalardi's band as much as Leslie West's, although it's fairly bland throughout much of its length - no Nantucket Sleighride here.
 Mid-paced bluesy opener She's Got Me sets the tone for much of the album, slipping into ballad territory on track two, Dreams I Dream Of You.
 None of the material's particularly outstanding, to be honest, although nothing actually offends.

 Real strings on a couple of tracks, with Pappalardi's Mellotron only cropping up with a few string chords on She's Got Me and a slightly more substantial part on Ballad Of A Sad Café, though that would seem to be it.
 So; not a classic on any front, though possibly worth picking up cheap.
 Average.